Sermons

 2 July 2017

 Traditionally many houses have at their front door a mat for visitors to wipe their feet on.
 Invariably there is written on the mat “welcome”.
-Hence we get the term “Welcome Mat”.
-But then, just next to the doorbell is a different message to visitors arriving.
-It is a sign that says “Do Not Knock”….
-Read more
+Hence we get the term… Read more

 Dealing with sin through Baptism